rse/apollo-client-ws/README.md

 the Subscriptions-Transport-WS module uses an
 [own protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/src/message-types.ts)
-on top of WebSockets to support the subscription notification and by design uses an opinionated variant of subscription support on the server side.
+on top of WebSockets to support the subscription notification and by design uses an opinionated way of implementing GraphQL subscriptions on the server side.
+The Apollo-Client-WS instead provides plain WebSocket support.
+Even without any GraphQL subscriptions functionality, it can still provide a fast and reliable GraphQL network transport layer.

 License
 -------